What does a Floater do?

 - High school diploma or equivalent required; additional education or training in a related field is a plus.

-- Proven experience in a support role, preferably in a multi-departmental environment.
+- Proven experience in a similar floater or support role, with a strong understanding of various operational tasks and responsibilities.

 Is becoming a Floater a good career path?